rabbitmq/rabbitmq-website/site/kubernetes/operator/using-topology-operator.md

 spec:
   name: "origin"
   uriSecret:
-    name: <secret-name> # secret must be created in the same namespace as this Federation object; in this case 'rabbitmq-system'
+    # secret must be created in the same namespace as this Federation object; in this case 'rabbitmq-system'
+    name: {secret-name}
   ackMode: "on-confirm"
   rabbitmqClusterReference:
     name: example-rabbit